 One interesting find pictured here from Trench 2 raised questions.
 Is it or isn’t it a (Roman) sling shot?

 The origins of Burn/Bourne go back many centuries.
 Wyre Archaeology have spent several seasons on the top of Bourne Hill looking at different features and uncovered small amounts of iron and Roman age pottery.
 Unfortunately these were few and far between and no obvious pattern appeared.

 The photo above shows the fragment of mortarium along with a sketch of a complete mortarium.
 Thanks to Brian Hughes for these images.

-The present thinking, after discussion with Peter Iles, Archaeological advisor for Lancashire, is that the Romans may have had look-out station or touring camp somewhere on Burn Hill - but nothing long lasting.
+The present thinking, after discussion with Peter Iles, Archaeological advisor for Lancashire, is that the Romans may have had look-out station or marching camp somewhere on Bourne Hill - but nothing long lasting.

 In the Domesday Book there is mention of Brune which occupies 2 carucates of land.
 The next area mentioned is Rushale (Rossall) so it is likely that Burn and Brune are one and the same.

 The farm/hall was built on the lee side of the hill for shelter and it is probable that all habitation was always on this side of the hill - away from our archaeological investigations.
 Whilst detecting on the site several medieval coins were found.

 The first maps that show Burn were navigational maps produced by Fearon & Eyes in 1737.
 Two images are shown below.
 The first being a photo of a photocopy of the original.
 The second has been colourized and extra information added.
 Thank you to Blackpool libraries for this image.